microenvgen/Temporal/README.md

 ## Pre-processing

-The sequences from Illumina were pre-processed by removing the primers and then processed using the DADA2 pipeline.
+The sequences from Illumina were pre-processed by removing the primers and then processed using the DADA2 pipeline ([DADA2_pipeline.Rmd](https://github.com/microenvgen/Temporal/blob/main/DADA2_pipeline.Rmd)).
 The resulting object from this processing step can be found in the [Releases](https://github.com/microenvgen/Temporal/releases/tag/temporal_data) section of this repository.